-- Commended, CCBC Choices, Cooperative Children’s Book Center 2014
+- Joint winner, CCBC Choices, Cooperative Children’s Book Center 2014

 “The medical puzzles will intrigue readers; kids who love who-dun-its will be on the edge of their seats while adults will be impressed by the scientific process. ”- National Reading Campaign, 01/23/15